 If you want it “close to the metal” without installing a server OS, you can now decide for yourself if it is a good idea.
 It is COMPLETELY unsupported MS and should only be used for a local development/demo machine.

 First, download SharePoint foundation 2013 with SP1 or SharePoint Server 2013 with SP1.
-If you need to apply a language pack, you can get them here.
+If you need to apply for a language pack, you can get them here.
 This setup requires you to be joined to a domain.
 You can also use local accounts.

-1. First make sure you have installed IIS on your machine; it isn’t installed default.
+1. First make sure you have installed IIS on your machine; it isn’t installed by default.
 I’m installing pretty much everything except “good old” ASP.

 Then make sure you have HTTP Activation installed (.NET Framework 4.5 Advanced Services/WCF Services).

-2. Download the installer zip file from here.
+2. Download the installer zip file.